axr167/interview-prep/EPI/Theory/01-primitive-types/README.md

 Here the number we used to get the result `11110000000000000` is the **bit mask**

+Since bit masks can isolate chunks of the input, they are often used in solutions that make use of hashmaps to perform repeated operations quickly.

 ------------------------------------------------

-### Lowest set bit
+### Lowest set bit and lowest bit not set

-It is important to memorize ways to find the lowest set bit as it can help in several bit manipulation problems.
+It is important to memorize ways to find the lowest set bit and the lowest bit that is not set as it can help in several bit manipulation problems.
 Consider the following table:

     ----------------------------------------------
     x           |   0   0   1   0   1   1   0   0